CALL

 The Court Steps In If You Can’t Come To An Agreement

 Many couples are able to come to an agreement called a Marital Settlement Agreement regarding how they want to handle the marital property and debt.
 You can make this agreement without going through the court process, and we will certainly help you do that, if possible.
 Other couples use mediation to help them work through sticking points.
 If you simply cannot come to an agreement, however, the court will step in and decide how to divide the property based on the factors above.
 If that happens, you will need experienced legal representation ready to defend your property rights in court.
-At Pearman Law Firm, our attorneys have decades of combined experience helping clients through the divorce process.
+At Pearman Law Firm, P.C., our attorneys have decades of combined experience helping clients through the divorce process.

 Let Us Review Your Division Of Property

 Meet with one of our experienced family law attorneys to review your property division questions in a free initial consultation at our Wheat Ridge office.
-Call 720-259-9528 or send us an email today.
+Call 303-991-7600 or send us an email today.